 3. Simple Cabinet Styles: Elegance in Restraint

-Simple cabinet styles with clean lines and minimal embellishments remain relevant for years to come.
-Slab, slim shaker, or handleless profiles keep lines quiet so proportions and materials lead.
-Precision joinery and consistent reveals outlast decorative trends.
+Simple cabinet styles tend to age well.
+Slab, slim shaker, and handleless profiles keep the lines quiet so that proportions and materials can lead.

 4. Functional Layouts: Flow That Works for Life